FredKSchott/snowpack/www/_template/tutorials/svelte.md

 +export default app;
 ```

 The page should now say "Learn Svelte".
-Congratulations! you now have Svelte up and running.
+Congratulations! you now have your first Svelte component!

 <div class="frame"><img src="/img/guides/svelte/svelte-component-snowpack.gif" alt="code and site side by side, site is a 'Learn Svelte' link on a white background.
 When the text is edit to add 'Hello world' and the file saves, the changes show up in the site immediately." class="screenshot"/></div>